10 Thoughts on Bruce Springsteen’s “Only the Strong Survive”

 Reportedly Penzabene had taken his wife back after she had an affair, but she ended up leaving him after all.
 As the album with “I Could Never Love Another” climbed the charts, Penzabene killed himself by gunshot on New Year’s Eve in 1967.
 He was 22.

-Nothing makes the story more convincing than the anguished lead vocals on “I Could Never Love Another” by the great David Ruffin, who also died too soon from a tragic death.
+Nothing makes the story more convincing than the anguished lead vocals on “I Could Never Love Another” by the great David Ruffin on his final lead vocal on a Temptations single (and who also died too soon from a tragic death).
 The way Ruffin sings the word “believe” in the first line immediately conveys the heartbreak and pain that permeates the entire song.

-To the degree the backstory is true, though, we can never really know.
-Penzabene wrote the great song, and it seems he felt that heartbreak.
+To the degree the song’s suicide backstory is true, though, we can never really know.
+Penzabene wrote the great song, and it seems he felt that heartbreak and loss.
 But suicide is a complicated act.
 If everyone who is deeply heartbroken killed herself or himself, our species would have died out long ago.
-No doubt Penzabene’s feelings about his loss contributed to his final act, but one could probably point to other things too regarding the young father, like reportedly he was losing his sight at the time due to a head injury.
-So, I suspect there is more to the story than someone was heartbroken, wrote a sad song, and then killed himself.

-Penzabene’s wife Helga Penzabene at the time was very young herself, caring for the couple’s two young sons, Rodger Jr. and 10-month-old Carl.
-Since then, she has tried to set the record straight by clarifying that Rodger did not kill himself over her.
+At the time of the songwriter’s death, Penzabene’s wife Helga Penzabene was very young herself, caring for the couple’s two young sons, Rodger Jr. and 10-month-old Carl.
+After Penzabene’s death, she tried to set the record straight by clarifying that Rodger did not kill himself over her.
 In 2012, she wrote in the comments to a post on Elvis Needs Boats that she was alive and well, living in Mount Clemens, Michigan.
-She has remarried twice, most recently divorced, and she still sang.
+She had remarried twice, most recently divorced, and she still sang.
 She reported that she was working on a book about her life with Rodger.

 That book was never written.
 Helga passed away in 2016 from cancer.

-I suspect, though, that whatever might have been written in a book, many would still choose to believe the less complex heartbroken suicide version.
-We need tragic heroes, and the song is too good and the Temptations too awesome to believe that the songwriter did not kill himself after losing his reason for living.
+I suspect, though, that whatever words might have been written in a book, many would still choose to believe the less complex heartbroken suicide version.
+We need tragic heroes, and the song is too great, the Temptations too awesome, and our own experiences of heartbreak so painful, that maybe we just want to believe that the songwriter killed himself after losing his reason for living.

 Check out other posts in our series “The Story Behind the Song.”
 What is your favorite heartbreak song?
 Leave your two cents in the comments.